johanf85/home-assistant-heating-configuration/description.md

 *   Multi zone: Heat the bedroom to a desired temperature at night (while living room radiator closed) and the living room during the day and evening (while bedroom radiator closed)
 *   Turn off the thermostat function when no one home
-*   A wired system, that doesn't use wifi, to limit the use of EMF-radiation in the home.
+*   A wired system, that doesn't use wifi, as it is more reliable and to limit the use of EMF-radiation in the home.
 See [this TED talk](https://www.youtube.com/watch?v=F0NEaPTu9oI) about possible dangers of EMF radiation in the living environment.
 *   A smartphone app and / or a browser to control and monitor the thermostat
 *   Send alerts to the smartphone when certain conditions are met, e.g. when it is suspected that a window is open.
 *   Reverting to normal set temperature after a certain amount of time after a manual change